Shōrin-ryū Seibukan: Naifanchi 1-3 (Motobu no Naifanchi)

 The Naifanchi (Daipochin) kata comes from the famous Okinawan karate-ka, Choki Motobu, who is famous for his actual active testing of bunkai in real fighting situations.
 This sometimes happened by suspicious means, and many a teacher would watch this kind of conduct with disapproving eyes.

 It was said that Choki Motobu knew only three kata, the Naifanchi series, Wansu, and Passai Guwa.
+However, he has been noted to know a wide variety of kata in various old notes and in karate literature.
 Motobu for the most part, was victorious in his use of the kata bunkai.
 In many Shorin-ryu styles, Naifanchi (Heishugata) acts as foundation to further kata (Kaishugata) like Sanchin in the Goju-ryu system.
 Master Tatsuo Shimabukuro, the founder of Isshin-ryu (blend of Goju-ryu and Shorin-ryu), was quoted as saying that, Naifanchi is mother to Shorin-ryu and Sanchin is father to Goju-ryu.
 When these two come together then Isshin-ryu is born.

 In many mainstream Japanese styles, Naifanchi is known as Tekki.
 Funakoshi Gichin made this name change.

 The primary stance in this series of kata is kiba dachi, which emphasizes the strengthening of the legs and hips.
 A distinct characteristic of the kata is the technique where the circular movement of the arms protects the head in a block, while simultaneously setting up the opening for the uraken.
 The appearance of kata can be seen as simple, but from careful study and practice of the bunkai, it is very rich in techniques, and is seen as an effective fighting system.